The Center for Life Beyond Reed

 Description

-The Projects for Peace Alumni Award seeks to recognize individuals who have demonstrated innovation and commitment in building peace and transforming conflict throughout their career.
+The Projects for Peace Alumni Award seeks to recognize an individual who has demonstrated sustained contributions to the field of peacebuilding and conflict transformation and who has charted a clear path forward for future impact.
 The award is intended to celebrate and enhance the achievements of past Projects for Peace grantees.
+It is not a grant for a project proposal.

 Each year, the Projects for Peace Alumni Award awards up to $50,000 to support the continuing peacebuilding efforts of a Projects for Peace grantee.
 The Award is made possible through the Kathryn Wasserman Davis Collaborative in Conflict Transformation at Middlebury.